rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/no-internet-access/index.md

 * **Create a New Environment:** After updating the default registry, you will need to re-create your environments so that the infrastructure services will be using the updated default registry.
 Any existing environments prior to the change in default registry would have their infrastructure services still pointing to DockerHub.

+> **Note:** Any infrastructure stacks in an existing environment will still be using the original default registry (e.g. DockerHub).
+These stacks will need to be deleted and re-launched to start using the updated default registry.
+The stacks can be deployed from **Catalog** -> **Library**.

 ### Using HTTP Proxy

 Reminder, in this setup, the web browser accessing the UI will need access only the private network.